glouppe/info8002-large-scale-data-systems/lecture4.md

 A quorum is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system.

+R: work on this slide.
+This was not convincing at all.

 ---

 # Majority voting algorithm